kuujis/stream-join/readme.md

 #Data processing excercise

-execute below to run with default input files, output files will be created *gradlew run  "Views.csv Clicks.csv ViewableViews.csv"*
+execute below to run with default input files, output files will be created *gradle run  "Views.csv Clicks.csv ViewableViews.csv"*

-"gradlew run" will execute with default parameters expecting the first three and outputing the last 3 files, all in current folder.
+"gradle run" will execute with default parameters expecting the first three and outputing the last 3 files, all in current folder.
 * Views.csv
 * Clicks.csv
 * ViewableViews.csv